DevExpress/devextreme-documentation/concepts/05 UI Components/List/25 Selection/01 User Interaction.md

 ---

-To select a List item, an end user clicks or taps it.
+To select a List item, a user should click or tap it.
 Selected items become shaded.
 If you want to indicate selected items, set the [showSelectionControls](/api-reference/10%20UI%20Components/dxList/1%20Configuration/showSelectionControls.md '/Documentation/ApiReference/UI_Components/dxList/Configuration/#showSelectionControls') property to `true`.
-This setting adds a check box to each item on the List.
+This setting adds a checkbox to each item on the List.
 Enable this option if you use the *"all"* selection mode.
-Otherwise, the *"Select All"* check box will be missing.
+Otherwise, the *"Select All"* checkbox is not shown.

 If you want users to select List items only by checking checkboxes, assign `false` to the [selectByClick](/Documentation/ApiReference/UI_Components/dxList/Configuration/#selectByClick) property.